On Transportation of Mini-batches: A Hierarchical Approach: Introduction

 2. Second, we present the implementation strategy of the BoMb-OT and detailed algorithms in various applications in Appendix~\ref{sec:App_Algo}.
-We then demonstrate the favorable performance of the BoMb-OT over the m-OT in two main applications that using optimal transport losses, namely, deep generative models and deep domain adaptation.
+We then demonstrate the favorable performance of the BoMb-OT over the m-OT in two main applications that use optimal transport losses, namely, deep generative models and deep domain adaptation.
 Moreover, we also compare BoMb-OT to m-OT in other applications, such as sample matching, approximate Bayesian computation, color transfer, and gradient flow.
-In all applications, we also provide a careful investigation of the effects of two hyper-parameters of the mini-batching scheme, which are the number of mini-batches and the size of mini-batches, on the performance of the BoMb-OT and the m-OT.
+In all applications, we also provide a careful investigation of the effects of two hyper-parameters of the mini-batch scheme, which are the number of mini-batches and the size of mini-batches, on the performance of the BoMb-OT and the m-OT.

+3. Third, we demonstrate that the idea of BoMb-OT, namely, the hierarchical approach can be applied to any type of transportation between mini-batch measures.
+As an instance, we extend m-UOT~\cite{fatras2021unbalanced} to BoMb-UOT which improves the classification accuracy on target domains in deep domain adaptations on many standard datasets.

 \textbf{Organization:} The remainder of the paper is organized as follows.
-In Section 2, we provide backgrounds for optimal transport distances and the conventional mini-batching scheme (m-OT).
-In Section 3, we define the new mini-batching scheme for optimal transport distances, Batch of mini-batches Optimal Transport, and derive some of its theoretical properties.
-Section 4 benchmarks the proposed mini-batch scheme by extensive experiments on large-scale datasets, and followed by discussions in Section 5.
+In Section 2, we provide backgrounds for optimal transport distances and the conventional mini-batch scheme (m-OT).
+In Section 3, we define the new mini-batch scheme for optimal transport, Batch of mini-batches Optimal Transport, and derive some of its theoretical properties.
+Section 4 benchmarks the proposed mini-batch scheme by extensive experiments on large-scale datasets and followed by discussions in Section 5.
 Finally, proofs of key results and extra materials are in the supplementary.

 \textbf{Notation: } For any probability measure $\mu$ on the Polish measurable space $(\mathcal{X},\Sigma)$, we denote $\prodmeasure{\mu} (m \geq 2)$ as the product measure on the product measurable space $(\mathcal{X}^{ m},\Sigma^{m})$.
 For any $p \geq 1$, we define $\mathcal{P}_p(\mathbb{R}^{N})$ as the set of Borel probability measures with finite $p$-th moment defined on a given metric space $(\mathbb{R}^{N},\|.\|)$.
 To simplify the presentation, we abuse the notation by using both the notation $X^m$ for both the random vector $(x_{1}, \ldots, x_{m}) \in \mathcal{X}^{m}$ and the set $\{x_{1}, \ldots, x_{m}\}$, and we define by $\empmset{X} : = \frac{1}{m} \sum_{i = 1}^{m} \delta_{x_i}$ the empirical measure (the mini-batch measure) associated with $X^{m}$.
 For any set $X^n:=\{ x_{1}, \ldots, x_{n}\}$ and $m \geq 1$, we denote by $[X^n]^m$ the product set of $X^n$ taken $m$ times and $\binom{X^n}{m}$ the set of all $m$-element subsets of $X^n$.